George Maxwell (colonial administrator): Biography

 He was the eldest son of Sir William Edward Maxwell and Lilias Grant Mackay.

-Sir George entered the service of the Perak Government as a junior officer in 1891.
+George Maxwell entered the service of Perak's government as a junior officer in 1891.
 He then progressed to Assistant District Magistrate and Registrar of Courts in Kinta Valley (Perak).
 He was also the Assistant Secretary to the Government of Perak, Acting Collector of Land Revenue in Larut, Registrar of Titles and Warden of Mines in Northern Perak and Acting Senior Magistrate for Selangor, Negeri Sembilan, and Perak.
-In 1904, he was transferred to the Civil Service of Straits Settlements and was Acting Commissioner of the Court of Requests in Singapore.
+In 1904, he was transferred to the Civil Service of Straits Settlements and was acting Commissioner of the Court of Requests in Singapore.

 He was posted as the District Officer of Dinding, Perak, Solicitor General (1906).
-On 9 July 1909 the Bangkok Agreement, which was ratified by the British and Siamese, made Kedah part of the British Empire and he was then appointed British Adviser to Kedah (1909–1915) and (1918–1919).
+On 9 July 1909 the Bangkok Treaty, which was ratified by the British and Siamese, made Kedah part of the British Empire and he was then appointed British Adviser to Kedah (1909–1915) and (1918–1919).
 He was also the British Resident of Perak (1919–1920) and Chief Secretary of Federated Malay States (1920–1926).

+He served as one of the seven members of the Advisory Committee of Experts on Slavery of the League of Nations from 1934 to 1939.